Dispatch - Written Exam Requirements

 Once you complete your test registration process, you will be provided a free basic introductory guide to review prior to your test date.

-A Preparation Guide, seeks to provide critical information about the DST™ that will allow you to prepare for the test-taking experience, hone your cognitive skills, minimize test-related anxiety and is available for purchase.
+A Study Guide, seeks to provide critical information about the DST™ that will allow you to prepare for the test-taking experience, hone your cognitive skills, minimize test-related anxiety and is available for purchase.

 TESTING IN WASHINGTON STATE CANCELED THROUGH MAY 31, 2020